WORTHING, England, August 4, 2014 /PRNewswire/ --

 - Spain tops the poll for most popular overseas retirement destination

-- France second in the rankings, with North America the top for locations outside Europe
+- France second in the rankings, followed by USA

-'However, thinking that a holiday spot can also be your ideal retirement destination might be hit with flaws.
+Andrew Tully, MGM Advantage commented: 'A huge number of people harbour a desire to retire abroad.
+Thoughts of better weather, cheaper living costs and potentially cheaper property than the UK can be a strong draw.
+But, thinking that your regular holiday destination can also be your ideal retirement home might be hit with flaws.
 Without the right planning, savings and advice, you can quickly get caught out by local tax laws, exchange rates and other financial arrangements, turning a retirement dream into a potential nightmare.

 'You might also get a nasty shock later in retirement when you find your UK state pension does not increase annually because the country you choose to retire to does not have a reciprocal agreement in place with the UK.
-As an example, if you retired to Canada ten years ago, your UK state pension would now be worth 41% less than if you had retired across the border in the USA.
-Or put another way, your pension would be worth £1762 more a year by simply choosing the US as a retirement destination rather than Canada.
+As an example, if you retired to Canada ten years ago, your UK state pension would now be worth 42% less than if you had retired across the border in the US.
+Or put another way, your pension would be worth £1742 more a year by simply choosing the US as a retirement destination rather than Canada.

 'To help navigate the complexities of retiring abroad, it is vital people seek professional financial advice.
 There are a number of firms who specialise in providing advice to budding expats, which could make the world of difference between the retirement of your dreams or an altogether more challenging experience.'